Reference Date: 29-October-2013

 FOOD SECURITY SNAPSHOT

-The Government of Namibia declared a national emergency in May, with more than 330 000 people estimated to be in need of assistance
+The Government of Namibia declared a national emergency in May, with approximately 331 000 people in need of assistance

-Results from a recent Inter-Agency Emergency Food Security Assessment (EFSA), conducted in April, found that about 331 000 persons are food insecure, with many households employing coping strategies to mitigate the impact of the drought, including reducing the number of meals consumed.
-The report also indicates that households’ stocks will be severely depleted in 2013/14 due to reduced household production.
-In response, the Government declared a national emergency and has initiated several short and long-term interventions.
-Emergency food aid is being distributed, with an estimated 39 600 tonnes of food required to cover the needs of the food insecure population, while recommendations to strengthen the affected households’ resilience to drought have been proposed.
+An estimated 780 000 people are food insecure, of whom about 331 000 persons are in need of assistance.
+The northern regions have been worst affected by the drought, with the largest number of food insecure assessed to be in northern region of Kavango.
+Many households have employed several coping strategies to mitigate the impact of the drought, including reducing the number of meals and increasing their consumption of wild foods.
+In response, the government declared a national emergency and initiated several short and long-term interventions.
+Emergency food aid is being distributed, with an estimated 39 600 tonnes of food (cereals and pulses) required to cover the needs of the food insecure population.
 Although the country has the capacity to import sufficient quantities of cereals, households’ access to market supplies are expected to be negatively impacted due to reduced livestock prices and limited sales of crops.